 |55 and below||17||20||37|

-As you can see, most employees will have close to 37% of their salary contributed to their CPF accounts.
+As we can see, most employees will have close to 37% of their salary contributed to their CPF accounts.

-When we turn 55, our employee contribution rates start to decline till we turn 65.
-There are several ways to look at this, 1) we may start to earn less as our skill set become outdated compared to younger employees or 2) we may want to work less after setting aside enough for our retirement or due to poorer health.
+When we turn 55, our CPF contribution rates start to decline till we turn 70.
+There are several ways to look at this, 1) we may start to earn less as our skill set become outdated compared to younger employees or 2) we have already hit certain milestones such as setting aside our retirement sum at 55.

 A lower employee contribution rate allows us to receive more of our salary in take-home pay, while the lower employer contribution rate makes older workers less expensive to hire and/or re-train.